Lower Bounds for Number-in-Hand Multiparty Communication Complexity, Made Easy: Concluding Remarks

-The symmetrization technique has several limitations, which we wish to discuss here.
+The symmetrization technique also has several limitations, which we wish to discuss here.

 Firstly, there are problems that might be impossible to lower bound using symmetrization.
 Consider for example the $k$-player disjointness problem, where each player gets a subset of $\{1,\ldots,n\}$, and the goal is to decide whether there is an element that appears in all of the sets.
-This problem is easier than the coordinate-wise AND problem.
-We believe that this problem has a communication lower bound of $\Omega(nk)$ in the coordinator model.
+This problem looks to be easier than the coordinate-wise AND problem.
+But in the conference version of this paper we conjectured that this problem has a communication lower bound of $\Omega(nk)$ in the coordinator model as well.
 However, it seems impossible to prove this lower bound using symmetrization, for the following reason.
 Suppose we give Alice the input of a randomly-chosen player $p_i$, and give Bob the inputs of all the other players.
-It seems that for any symmetric input distribution, this problem can be solved using $O(n \log k / k)$ bits in expectation, which is much lower than the $\Omega(n)$ lower bound we are aiming for.
-It is not out of the question that some variant of the symmetrization technique can be used to get the $\Omega(nk)$ lower bound, but we do not know how to do it, and it might well be impossible.
-We leave this problem as an intriguing open question.
+It seems that for any symmetric input distribution, this problem can be solved using $O((n \log k) / k)$ bits in expectation, which is much lower than the $\Omega(nk)$ lower bound we are aiming for.
+Recently Braverman et al.~\cite{BEOPV13} confirmed our conjecture that the $k$-player disjointness problem has a lower bound $\Omega(nk)$ in the coordinator model, using a very different method via information complexity.

-The second limitation is that symmetrization seems to require proving distributional lower bounds for $2$-player problems, often over somewhat-convoluted distributions.
+The second limitation is that symmetrization seems to require proving distributional lower bounds for $2$-player problems, over somewhat-convoluted distributions.
 This presents some difficulty for the researcher, who needs to start proving lower bounds from scratch and cannot use the literature, since lower bounds in the literature are proved for other distributions.
-Yao's minimax principle cannot be used, since it only guarantees that there is \emph{some} hard distribution, but it doesn't guarantee anything for the distribution of interest.
+Yao's minimax principle cannot be used, since it only guarantees that there is \emph{some} hard distribution, but it does not guarantee anything for the distribution of interest.
 This is often only a methodical difficulty, since it is often easy to get convinced that the distribution of interest is indeed hard, but a proof of this must still be found, which is a tedious task.
-It would be useful if these was some way to circumvent this difficulty, for example by finding a way that standard randomized lower bounds can be used.
+It would be useful if there is some way to circumvent this difficulty, for example by finding a way that standard randomized lower bounds can be used.